-- The Group performs systematic risk analyses, root cause analyses and lessons learned activities for events above € 1 million to identify inherent areas of risk and to define appropriate risk mitigating actions which are monitored for resolution.
-The prerequisite for these detailed analyses and the timely information of the Group's senior management on the development of the operational risk events and on single larger events is the continuous collection of all losses above € 10.000 arising from operational risk events in the Group's "db-Incident Reporting System". - The Group systematically utilizes information on external events occurring in the banking industry to ensure that similar incidents will not happen to the Group. - Key Risk Indicators ("KRI") are used to alert the organization to impending problems in a timely fashion.
+The Group performs systematic risk analyses, root cause analyses and lessons learned activities for events above €1 million to identify inherent areas of risk and to define appropriate risk mitigating actions which are monitored for resolution.
+The prerequisite for these detailed analyses and the timely information of the Group's senior management on the development of the operational risk events and on single larger events is the continuous collection of all losses above € 10.000 arising from operational risk events in the Group's "db-Incident Reporting System".

+- The Group systematically utilizes information on external events occurring in the banking industry to ensure that similar incidents will not happen to the Group. - Key Risk Indicators ("KRI") are used to alert the organization to impending problems in a timely fashion.
 They allow the monitoring of the Group's control culture as well as the operational risk profile and trigger risk mitigating actions.
 Within the KRI program the Group captures data at a granular level allowing for business environment monitoring and facilitating the forward looking management of operational risk based on early warning signals returned by the KRIs.
 The Group captures and monitors key operational risk indicators in the tool "db-Score". - In the Group's bottom-up Risk and Control Self Assessment ("RCSA") process, which is conducted at least annually, areas with high risk potential are highlighted and risk mitigating measures to resolve issue are identified.
 In general, RCSAs are performed in the Group's tool "db-SAT".
-On a regular basis the Group conducts country risk workshop aiming to evaluate risks specific to countries and local legal entities the Group is operating in and take appropriate risk mitigating actions. - Regular operational risk profile reports for the Group's business divisions, the countries the Group is operating in and selected infrastructure groups are reviewed and discussed with the department's senior management.
-The regular performance of the risk profile reviews enables the Group to early detect changes to the units risk profile and to take corrective actions. - Within the Group's tracking tool "db-Track" the Group monitors risk mitigating measures identified via these techniques for resolution. - Due to the heterogeneous nature of operational risks in certain cases operational risks cannot be fully mitigated.
-In such cases operational risks are mitigated following the "as low as reasonable possible" principle and the residual risk is formally accepted.

-The Group performs top risk analyses in which the results of the aforementioned activities are considered.
+On a regular basis the Group conducts country risk workshop aiming to evaluate risks specific to countries and local legal entities the Group is operating in and take appropriate risk mitigating actions. - The Group conducts scenario analysis to amend internal and external loss information and derive actions from them.
+The Group also conducts stress testing on a regular basis to analyze the impact of extreme situations on the Group's capital and the profit-and-loss account. - Regular operational risk profile reports for the Group's business divisions, the countries the Group is operating in and selected infrastructure groups are reviewed and discussed with the department's senior management.
+The regular performance of the risk profile reviews enables the Group to early detect changes to the units risk profile and to take corrective actions. - The Group assesses the impact of changes to the Group's risk profile as a result of new products, outsourcings and acquisitions. - Within the Group's tracking tool "db-Track" the Group monitors risk mitigating measures identified via these techniques for resolution. - Due to the heterogeneous nature of operational risks, in certain cases operational risks cannot be fully mitigated.
+In such cases operational risks are mitigated following the "as low as reasonably possible" principle by balancing the cost of mitigation with the benefits thereof and formally accepting the residual risk. - The Group performs top risk analyses in which the results of the aforementioned activities are considered.
 The top risk analyses mainly contribute into the annual operational risk management strategy and planning process.
 Besides the operational risk management strategic and tactical planning the Group defines capital and expected loss targets which are monitored on a regular basis within the quarterly forecasting process.